|Overall Rating:||Overall Rating|

 LifeVantage is no different.

 The sponsors make you buy into their pricey tiers so they can make their money.

-And you may end up with a lot of useless products you overpaid for.
+And you may end up with a lot of useless products in your closet that you way overpaid for.

-In most cases, you can’t even give it away as Christmas gifts without a raised eyebrow from the recipient.
+In most cases, you can’t even give these products away as Christmas gifts without a raised eyebrow from the recipient.

 Very rarely does anyone profit from LifeVantage when starting at the bottom.